 - Free 10-day coding bootcamp

 Skillcrush is a unique online coding course, and the option here that most closely resembles an actual curriculum in a classroom setting.
 Users enrol in their chosen three-month 'blueprint' – a bundle of three courses that build on each other.

-Skillcrush has expanded its offerings and there are now eight blueprints to choose from: frontend developer, visual designer, freelance WordPress developer or freelance business builder.
+Skillcrush has expanded its offerings and there are now eight blueprints to choose from, including frontend development, visual design, web development, and UX (the newest course).
 Alternatively, you can embark on a nine-month bumper programme dedicated to helping you break into tech.

 Once enrolled, students have access to not only a classroom setting chat forum with their fellow students, but also to office hours and one-on-one time with their instructor.
 Skillcrush is currently also offering a free 10-day coding bootcamp.